lynnpetals/rivals-2-toolkit/README.md

 # rivals-2-toolkit
 A bunch of assets for Rivals of Aether II work.

+# Building Fmodel Mappings File
+- First, download [Cheat Engine](https://www.cheatengine.org/downloads.php) and install.
+- Once you have Cheat Engine, open it.
+- Open Rivals 2.
+- Locate the icon on the toolbar that reads "Select a process to open", and click it.
+- From the Applications tab, select the Rivals 2 process and double-click it.
+- That panel should close.
+In the Cheat Engine window, click "Memory View".
+- A window titled "Memory Viewer" should be open.
+Go to the top ribbon and locate Tools > Inject DLL, or use the shortcut Ctrl+I.
+- Select the Dumper-7.dll file from this repo.
+Click "Yes" when prompted.
+- After seeing a successful injection, locate to the drive location where the mappings file is.
+For me, it's located under "C:\Dumper-7\5.4.2-0+UE5-Rivals2\Mappings\5.4.2-0+UE5-Rivals2.usmap".
+- Tada!
+You have your Unity Script Mappings file now.

 # Extracting JSONs using Fmodel
 You'll need a copy of Rivals 2, and you'll need [FModel](https://fmodel.app/download).
 Make sure to have both.
-You'll also need a Unity Script Mappings (.usmap) file.
-Currently, these can be found in a [thread](https://discord.com/channels/935257484359245884/1344158785752797309) in the Dragdown Wiki Discord server, though instructions for how to get them yourself will be added later.

 First, install FModel.
 Then, open FModel.
 - FModel needs to know where your game is, so it'll show a prompt.
 Click below "ADD UNDETECTED GAME".
  - You'll need to find the path where your Rivals of Aether II is installed.
 For me, it's installed in "C:\Program Files (x86)\Steam\steamapps\common\Rivals 2\".
  - With that path, next to Directory, click "..." and paste in your Rivals of Aether II path.
  - The name can be whatever you want, "Rivals 2" for simplicity.
  - Make sure to select UE5_4 for the engine version.
 Then, hit "OK".
 It'll ask you to restart FModel.
  Great!
-Now you need to add your mapping file.
+Now you need to add your mapping file, either obtained from Discord through someone posting it, or by doing the above method to build it yourself.
  - If you have it, you can simply navigate to the top ribbon of the window.
 Settings > General > Advanced > Local Mapping File [x].
 Enable this checkbox if it is not enabled.
  - The mapping file path field should now show up.
 Click on "..." and navigate to your mappings file to select it.
  - Hit "OK".